Concentration inequalities for Markov chains by Marton couplings and spectral methods: Comparison with the previous results in the literature

 The first one is spectral methods, which use the spectral properties of the chain.
 The first concentration result of this type is \cite{gillman1998chernoff}, which shows a Hoeffding-type inequality for reversible chains.
 The method was further developed in \cite{Lezaud1}, where Bernstein-type inequalities are obtained.
 A sharp version of Hoeffding's inequality for reversible chains was proven in \cite{leon2004optimal}.

 The second popular approach in the literature is by regeneration-type minorisation conditions, see \cite{GlynnOrmoneit} and \cite{MoulinesMLE} for Hoeffding-type inequalities, and \cite{adamczak2012exponential} for Bernstein-type inequalities.
 Such regeneration-type assumptions can be used to obtain bounds for a larger class of Markov chains than spectral methods would allow, including chains that are not geometrically ergodic.
-However, the bounds are more complicated, and the constants are less explicit, making them harder to apply in practice than spectral methods.
+However, the bounds are more complicated, and the constants are less explicit.

 In this paper, we have sharpened the bounds of \cite{Lezaud1}.
 In the case of reversible chains, we have proven a Bernstein-type inequality that involves the asymptotic variance, making our result essentially sharp.
 For non-reversible chains, we have proven Bernstein-type inequalities using the pseudo spectral gap, improving upon the earlier bounds of \cite{Lezaud1}.